Cal Raleigh Player Props: Mariners vs. Guardians

-The Seattle Mariners and Cal Raleigh, who went 1-for-4 last time in action, take on Hunter Gaddis and the Cleveland Guardians at T-Mobile Park, Friday at 10:10 PM ET.
+After going 1-for-4 with a double and two RBI in his last game, Cal Raleigh and the Seattle Mariners face the Cleveland Guardians (who will hand the ball to Aaron Civale) at 9:40 PM ET on Saturday.

-In his last game he had a one-hit performance (1-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Guardians.

 Cal Raleigh Game Info & Props vs. the Guardians